 Jena Lassiter (Media and Communications Team Chair - Executive Committee)

 My BS degree is in Computer Science.
-I worked at Hewlett-Packard for decades and had my own web design business for 10 years.
-I have experience with website design and development, product definition based on user needs, user-interface design, story-boarding, integrating ideas from multiple sources, creative problem solving, defect tracking, project management, leading continuous improvement methods, search engine optimization, software development and creating technical documentation.
+I worked at Hewlett-Packard (HP) for decades and had my own web design business for ten years.
+I have experience with website design and development, product definition based on user needs, user interface design, storyboarding, integrating ideas from multiple sources, creative problem solving, defect tracking, project management, leading continuous improvement methods, search engine optimization, software development and creating technical documentation.
 I also have a background in team facilitation and managing conflict constructively.
-At HP I led an Inclusivity Task Force for some years to help a predominantly white male culture learn to value and integrate cultural and ethnic diversity.
-Besides spending time working with the Fellowship, I teach women and girls app development and enjoy gardening.
+At HP I led an Inclusivity Task Force for some years to help a predominantly white male culture learn to value and integrate cultural, gender, and ethnic diversity.
+Besides spending time working with the Fellowship, I enjoy gardening and enjoying time with my amazing husband.

 Cristina Seaborn (Publications Committee Chair)

 Cristina is a world class fiddler, violinist, composer, and teaching artist living in Minnesota.
 Through many Urantia conferences, she has found her place as a performer and music director for the spiritual upliftment of audiences.
-She currently serves as the Gratitude Committee, Publication chair, a member of the Interfaith Committee, chair of the Parliament of the Worlds’ Religions 2018 joint Urantia Book Booth team, and part of the advisory council for the joint 2020 Urantia Conference in Vancouver.
+She currently serves as the Publications Committee Chair, Gratitude Committee Chair, member of the Social Media Committee, and serves as an adjunct member of the Interfaith Committee.

 Daniel Amyx (Membership Committee Chair)